hftbattle/documentation/en/HFAQ.md

 A: There could be a number of reasons for that:

-It is possible that the order exceeds an allowed maximum for the position.
+1. It is possible that the order exceeds an allowed maximum position limit.
-A price level is not within a correct limits, there is no such a price for the symbol.
+2. A price level is not within whe allowed limits, there is no such a price for the security.
-Number of lots is not a natural number.
+3. Number of lots is not a natural number.
-The order could be merged with another order.
+4. The order could be matched with your another order in the opposite direction.
-You are trying to set the order in the hidden part of the order book.
+5. You are trying to set the order in the hidden part of the order book.

 ##### Q: The strategy position is being closed.
 What does it mean? {#close_position}

-A: The trading simulator does not allow the strategy to set new orders and deletes the current one.
+A: The trading simulator does not allow the strategy to set new orders and deletes the active ones.
 Once it is done, the trading simulator sets orders in a such way that the resulting position of the strategy equals to zero.

 ---